• Skip to primary navigation

 HEALTHY TORTILLA SUBSTITUTIONS FOR ENCHILADAS

-When I make vegan enchiladas, I typically use corn tortillas in the recipe.
+When I make vegan enchiladas, I typically use homemade corn tortillas in the recipe.
 But, there are other great tortilla recipes that can work in this dish, too.
 Try these:

 HOW TO MAKE AN ENCHILADA RECIPE VEGAN